Requesting Help and Suggestions

 - Check to see if your question has already been answered.
-You can search these forum pages from the "Search" tab, and there is a lot of information on the WIKI pages too.
+You can search these forum pages from the "Search" tab.

 - If you "think" you have found a bug, first check our bug list, then come back here and ask before reporting it.
 Perhaps we already know about it, or (heaven forbid) perhaps it is something you don't fully understand and not a bug at all!

 - If English is not your first language, we recommend you write in your own language, but also add a translation into English (perhaps use Google Translate for that).
 If possible we will reply in your language, or we will also use Google.

 - Forum posts should be on topic as much as possible.
 This helps you get help quicker.

 - Do not use forum posts, signatures or avatar links for advertising, or solicitation.

 - Do not overpost or add needless comments that do not add value to the forum.

 - Don't forget to also read the "Forum Help" page.
 It has more tips on how to use this forum, and some important information about uploading files and pictures as attachments.